mayhathaway/systems-final/README.md

 #### by May Hathaway, Sasha Wald, and Lei Lin (Period 10)

 ### A Short Description of Our Project
+We've created a server/client system which allows multiple clients to connect and chat with one another.
+The chat-room supports some additional features, including reusable username/password logins, signal handling of user exits, a stored record of chat sessions between users, and simple games (namely, tic tac toe) run via a shell program.
 ### How-to
 To use this chat server, you will need to open multiple terminals.
 You should start with two!
 Type the command 'make' in each terminal.